mhvk/baseband/docs/guppi/index.rst

 followed by a binary :term:`payload` (or "block").
 The header's length is variable, but always ends with "END" followed by 77 spaces.

-The payload stores each channel's :term:`stream` in a contiguous data block, rather than grouping the components of a :term:`complete sample` together.
-For each channel, polarization samples from the same point in time are stored adjacent to one another.
-At the end of each channel's data block is a section of **overlap samples** identical to the first samples in the next payload.
+How samples are stored in the payload depends on whether or not it is **time-ordered**.
+A time-ordered payload stores each channel's :term:`stream` in a contiguous data block, while a non-time-ordered one groups the
+|components| of a :term:`complete sample` together (like with other formats).
+In either case, for each channel polarization samples from the same point in time are stored adjacent to one another.
+At the end of each channel's data is a section of **overlap samples** identical to the first samples in the next payload.
 Baseband retains these redundant samples when reading individual GUPPI frames, but removes them when reading files as a stream.

 .. _guppi_usage: